Ngo-ngo/Ngo-ngo/README.md

 - 👋 Hi, I’m @Ngo-ngo
 - 👀 I’m interested in creating modern and very easy to use web applications
 - 🌱 I’m currently learning JavaScript and Python
-- 💞️ I’m looking to collaborate on projects that will improve my knowledge on web technologies
+- 💞️ I’m looking to collaborate on projects that will improve my web dev skills
 - 📫 How to reach me at ogbov2008@yahoo.com

 <!---